SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Calendar.md

 **It is therefore not clear if we will be able to start the project on-site on November 7th as planned.**

 We have requested access to the property from Nov 7th anyway, even without ownership.
-The goal would be to carry out all the preparatory work as originally planned for the first two weeks:
+The goal would be to carry out all the preparatory work as originally planned for the first two weeks (see [[Plan for the First Days]]):
 * In-depth diagnostics of the buildings
 * Taking measurements and assessing materials
 * Activating utilities (at our expense) to test all plumbing and electrical systems